Ilyassxx99/bdata-proj/README.md

 # readme

-This repository has a docker-compose files that allows you to create and delete Kubernetes cluster with 3 t3.small nodes autoscaled between 3 and 7.
+This repository has a docker-compose files that allows you to create and delete Kubernetes cluster with 3 t3.small nodes.
 It contains a docker-compose to start spark jobs on the cluster.
 You should have docker and docker-compose installed in your environment